The Entertainer (1960 film): Production

 The film was based on the play of the same name, written by British playwright John Osborne.
 The play was produced in 1957, and the first performance was given on 10 April 1957 at the Royal Court Theatre with Laurence Olivier in the leading role of Archie Rice.
 Osborne wrote the play at Olivier's request.
 The death of Archie's son, Mick Rice was based on the murder of Anthony Moorhouse during the 1956 Suez Crisis.
 Osborne's 1956 play Look Back in Anger was adapted into a film in 1959, directed by Tony Richardson, and starred Richard Burton in the leading role.
 Osborne, with Nigel Kneale, wrote the screenplay for the film.

 Osborne then decided to adapt The Entertainer, and co-wrote it again with Kneale.
 Richardson again was assigned to direct the film, and Canadian producer Harry Saltzman produced it.
 Olivier reprised his role as Archie Rice, along with Brenda de Banzie, who played Phoebe, his hapless wife.
-They were the only members of the original cast to reprise their roles in the film adaptation, though Joan Plowright, who had replaced Dorothy Tutin when the stage production moved from the Royal Court to the West End Theatre, was once again cast as Archie's daughter Jean.
+They were the only members of the original cast to reprise their roles in the film adaptation, though Joan Plowright, who had replaced Dorothy Tutin when the stage production moved from the Royal Court to the West End, was once again cast as Archie's daughter Jean.
 Olivier, whose marriage to Vivien Leigh was disintegrating (they had married in 1940), went on to marry Plowright in March 1961.

 Roger Livesey was cast as Archie's father Billy, despite being only one year older than Olivier.
 George Relph, the actor who originated the role in the play, died in April 1960.

 This picture is Alan Bates' film debut.
 It is also Albert Finney's first film.
 Although Plowright is "introduced" in the credits, she had already appeared in two films: Moby Dick (1956) and Time Without Pity (1957).